 Everyone knows that discrimination is wrong, but it unfortunately still occurs in the workplace.
 Workplace discrimination occurs when an employer treats an employee or job applicant less favorably than other employees or applicants because of a specific personal characteristic, such as race, gender, color or marital status.

-If you have been the victim of unlawful employment discrimination or harassment in California, or if you were forced to quit your job because of severe and frequent harassment at work, contact the employment discrimination attorneys at Davtyan Law Firm today to discuss your legal rights.
-Our experienced discrimination lawyers can determine whether you have a case and establish your best options for moving forward.
+If you have been the victim of unlawful employment discrimination or harassment in California, or if you were forced to quit your job because of severe and frequent harassment at work, contact employment discrimination and harassment lawyer at Davtyan Law Firm today to discuss your legal rights.
+Our experienced discrimination & harassment lawyers can determine whether you have a case and establish your best options for moving forward.
 You may be able to file an employment law claim against your employer to recover compensation for lost wages and benefits and other monetary damages.

 California’s At-Will Employment Statute

 Because California is an at-will employment state, employers typically have the right to fire employees at any time and for any lawful reason, with or without notice.
 However, California laws prohibit employers from firing employees for unlawful reasons such as discrimination and workplace retaliation.
 The Equal Employment Opportunity Commission has enacted laws such as the Civil Rights Act to prevent discrimination in the workplace that act as exceptions to the at-will employment doctrine.